Are you looking for some useful sweat idioms to improve your English conversation skills?

 - Meaning: to be extremely anxious or nervous about something.

 - Use In A Sentence: I was sweating bullets waiting for the test results to come back.

 21. To Break Out In A Cold Sweat

 - Meaning: to become scared or to begin to sweat due to fear.

-- Use In A Sentence: I broke out in a cold sweat the second I walked into my boss’s office and the owner of the company was in the office as well.
+- Use In A Sentence: I broke out in a cold sweat the second I walked into my boss’s office and the C.E.O. was there as well.
+I wasn’t expecting that!